 Of course, you have to bear in mind that this is Mongolia so there are restrictions in place to what is available.
 Anyone travelling with personal dietary requirements must be prepared to be flexible.

 Being a country of herders, meat will always top the chart.
 You will now see local market stalls and western-style supermarkets, with trolleys and shelves proudly saying ‘Made in Mongolia.’
 Local seasonal produce is available such as blueberries, strawberries, and blackcurrants, wild onions, rhubarb, pine nuts, watermelons (small and fresh), cucumbers or tomatoes and salad leaves.

 If you’re interested in visiting Mongolia, then why not pop across to the Eternal Landscapes Mongolia website to see what we’re offering.
-Alternatively, just email me (firstname.lastname@example.org) – I’m always happy to be of help and all advice is free with no sales pitch.
+Alternatively, learn more about Mongolia with our Top Facts About Mongolia or Books About Mongolia blog posts.

 Jess @ Eternal Landscapes